 My friends, let me tell you the reason.
 The reason is RACISM.
 It is racism because what they are actually aiming at is to deny these children and we their mothers, any chance of settling down here and being part of this society.
 Do they really want to control Germans not to have relationships with people without German papers?

 Let’s be clear about it, the real reason is this: They don’t want Black kids here with their parents.
-They want Bremen to be a white-only society – their goal is ethnic cleansing.
+They want Bremen to continue to be a white society.
 Otherwise, how can anyone explain these ugly and illegal actions?
 But I want to assure you all, try as they might, they are going to fail because we are here and we will fight, we are here and we will stay!!!

 At the Standesamt, they are going to extraordinary lengths to deny these children their rights, violate the constitution and the UN Convention on children’s right that Germany signed.
 Yet, there is a deafening silence from the Senator responsible for children and women.
 Are these children and their mothers not part of your portfolio because we are Black?
 Where are you and what are you doing?
 SHAME ON YOU!!!